 This reserve is used to fund the cost of replacing furniture, appliances, carpeting and other building fixtures that have a limited useful life.
-Projects that expect an unusually high rate of tenant turnover should budget an additional allowance.
-Typical reserves are based on 2% to 3% of gross rental income, a percentage of the cost of construction, or approximately \$150 to \$250 per unit per year.
-For new construction or substantial rehabilitation, the reserve should build-up in the early years of operation (7 to 10 years), and be available to fund costs that begin occurring in the 10 to 15 year range.
 All projects must include a budgeted replacement reserve.
 These costs cannot realistically be funded from cash flow.
-Lenders will likely have their own underwriting standards for calculating the reserve, and tax credit investors may have standards for these reserves as well that must be adhered to.
+Lenders will likely have their own underwriting standards for calculating the reserve, and tax credit investors may have standards for these reserves as well.